ElaineArchbold/fullstack-milestone-project/README.md

 The site had been tested on Chrome, Firefox and Safari.

 The code has been tested on Travis and is passing.
+In order to test on Travis, I created a .yml file.
+Then linked my GitHub repository to Travis so for each git push, Travis would test the code.

 I have one Django test complete in the products app.
 Further tests are yet to be developed.